nothinglabs/openmelt2/antweight_reference_platform/readme.md

 Runtime on a full battery charge is over 6 minutes.
 A somewhat smaller battery could probably be used.

-Upgrading to a 11.1v battery may be possible - but could be too much for the MOSFET to handle.
+Upgrading to a 11.1v battery may be possible - but some preliminary tests suggested it may be too much for the MOSFET to handle.

 ## Schematic